Visual Journey through South Korea

 My best friend’s chestnut tinted eyes reveal someone who collects moments most people discard - the precise way a pigeon lifts her foot as it struts along a paved road, or how the multicoloured bead-curtain on her neighbour’s window reminds her of pastel candy necklaces.
 Her irises hold copper threads that seem to catch light like coiled wire in mercury bulbs.

 The blue eyes that carry a certain melancholy see beauty in places others find unsettling.
 They're drawn to the shadows between streetlights, the way faces distort in subway car windows, how music venues look empty after everyone has gone home.
-There's something about sadness that sharpens vision - these eyes catch the loneliness in Edward Hopper’s ‘The Scream’ and find kinship in the rawness of live concerts where strangers scream lyrics together in the dark.
+There's something about sadness that sharpens vision - these eyes catch the loneliness in Edward Munch's ‘The Scream’ and find kinship in the rawness of live concerts where strangers scream lyrics together in the dark.

 My mother's eyes carry the strangest gift: they've accumulated decades of experience yet somehow gotten more curious, not less.
 The golden flecks in her hazel irises seem to multiply each year, as if wonder itself is sedimentary, building up in layers.
 She still giggles at sunsets, still finds non-animals in cloud formations with the dedication of a professional zoologist.